connektedkm/connektedkm/_docs/Python_export.md

 ### **Prerequisites**

-Python 3 - the latest version of Python
+Python 3- the latest version of Python

-_pip_ - a package installer for Python
+_pip_- a package installer for Python

 Access to a MySQL database